DE9MPO1/Amazon-EC2-in-LAMP-Environment/README.md

 Congratulations!
 You now have learned how to:
 * Logged into Amazon Management Console
-* Create an Amazon Linux Instance from and Amazon Machine Image (AMI).
+* Create an Amazon Linux Instance from an Amazon Machine Image (AMI).
 * Find your instance in the Amazon Management Console
 * Logged into your instance